Hello my dear readers, can you believe February is already over? Time sure flies when you’re on the road having fun, right?

 As much as I wouldn’t like this to be true, the fact remains that not everyone is able to afford traveling the world like I do.
 And besides, not everyone wants to actually travel as much as I do.
 When I was younger, I saw it as a lack of love and I was hurt because of that.
 Now that I’m older and wiser, I have come to accept that all life choices should to be respected no matter what.

-So in the end, this is probably the most important commandment of them all: Don’t fall in love during your travels if the other person is not currently traveling with you.
+So in the end, this is probably the most important commandment of them all: Don’t fall in love during your travels if the other person is not willing to be a partner in your adventures.
+Otherwise, what’s the point??

 Life is a movie with as many sequels as you want them to exist.
 Some will have endings of sorrow and some will have endings of happiness but the bad times will never be able to negate the good ones.
 Never.
 Nothing last forever and it is wise to understand that everything ends in one-way or the other.